-Although Jesus Himself always treated His mother with respect (John 2:4), He never honored her above other people (Matthew 12:48, 49).
-At the cross He did not address her as the “Mother of God,” or even as “mother”—He addressed her as “woman,” (John 19:26).
-Neither Paul nor any other NT writer attributed to her any extraordinary merit, or special connection with God.
+Although Jesus Christ always treated His mother with respect (John 2:4), He never honored her above other people (Matthew 12:48, 49).
+At the cross He did not address her as the “Mother of God,” or even as “mother”—He addressed her as “woman” (John 19:26).
+Neither Paul nor any other New Testament writer attributed to her any extraordinary merit, or special connection with God.

 Honoring Mary – Catholic Teaching